How to use Stream to give you a competitive advantage

-So one of the key aspects of Stream is the way it helps you to improve customer service at that point of delivery with your customer and there are many ways in which Stream can do that.
+One of the key aspects of Stream is the way it helps you to improve customer service at the point of delivery with your customer.
+There are many ways in which Stream can do that.

-It’s no secret that the bar’s been raised in recent years, in terms of your customers’ expectations for the way they’re kept informed of deliveries
+It’s no secret that the bar’s been raised in recent years, in terms of your customer’s expectations for the way they are kept informed of deliveries.

-Everyone is very much used now to buying online, to getting stuff delivered and to seeing all the information that’s available to them, regarding that delivery and if you can’t do that, then clearly you’re going to lose competitive advantage.
+Everyone is used now to buying online, to getting stuff delivered and to seeing all the information that’s available to them regarding that delivery.
+If you can’t do that, then you’re going to lose your competitive advantage.

 So here’s just a few of the ways Stream can help you improve your business and improve the service you give to your customers:

-Stream has all of that functionality built-in, so you can be informed by SMS, by email, If there’s a delay they’ll be told, if it’s on time they’ll be told, exactly where it is they’ll be told, or they can go & search themselves, if they’re authorised to do that, and find out exactly what’s happening.
+Stream has all of that functionality built-in, so your customers can be informed by SMS or by email.
+If there’s a delay they’ll be told, if it’s on time they’ll be told, they’ll be told exactly where it is, and they can even go and search themselves if they’re authorised to do that, and find out exactly what’s happening.

-And often, of course, there are many parties involved in that delivery and again, anyone who is involved, be it the originator of that load, be it the customer, be it yourself, be it your own drivers, be it your own dispatch people, can find out exactly what’s happening very easily and very efficiently, and even see a moving map, if they so wish.
+And often, of course, there are many parties involved in that delivery and again, anyone who is involved, be it the originator of that load, be it the customer, be it yourself, be it your own drivers, be it your own dispatch people, can find out exactly what’s happening very easily and very efficiently, and even see a moving map.

 Thirdly, and not to be underestimated, is the fact that proof of delivery is a core part of the Stream functionality.
 Again, that means there’s no ambiguity.

-So you capture a signature, you can capture a photograph of goods in-situ, so if there’s any dispute about goods being delivered in good condition, or left in the wrong place, or delivered to the wrong address, etc., all that information is readily available, and even marked on Google Maps to say: “This is exactly where it was delivered”.
+So your drivers capture a signature, capture a photograph of goods in-situ, so if there’s any dispute about goods being delivered in good condition, or left in the wrong place, or delivered to the wrong address, etc., all that information is readily available, and even marked on Google Maps to say: “This is exactly where it was delivered”.

-So there’s just three really small points, in terms of how Stream can help you to get competitive advantage, market your services more efficiently, be more competitive, and really give the standard of service that people are looking for nowadays, quickly and efficiently.
+So there are just three really small points, in terms of how Stream can help you to get a competitive advantage, market your services more efficiently, be more competitive, and really give the standard of service that people are looking for nowadays, quickly and efficiently.